Home Up Search

 bullet

-As a Senior Manager, Mr. Uttrachi participated in the expenditure of over 1 million dollars with DeWolff Boberg and Associates, Management Consultants.
+As VP and Senior Manager, Mr. Uttrachi participated in the expenditure of over 1 million dollars with DeWolff Boberg and Associates, Management Consultants.
 They worked closely with the production team and hourly workforce and saved well over the expenditure.
 Each of the work teams would report results summaries to the senior management team.
 The analytical approach learned and used by many of the hourly workforce was impressive.

 bullet